Frequently asked questions.

 ∙ State Police Check (no longer available)

-National Police Checks is conducted by NPCS Accredited Agencies.
-Allied Risk is one of these NPCS Accredited agencies.
+National Police Checks can be conducted by NPCS Accredited Agencies.
+Allied Risk partners with one of these NPCS Accredited agencies.

 No. There is no distinction in the Police Check document you receive from Allied Risk Solutions and your local Police station as the criminal history is sourced from the same Australian Criminal Intelligence Commission system to obtain this information.